|Hours||Call The Court Office for Hours|

 |Address||240 North Main St., Minoa, NY 13116|

-Court is held on the first and third Wednesdays of each month at 5:30 p.m.
+Court is held once a month on the dates below at 5:30 p.m.
 Parking is available on N. Main Street or in the rear of the Municipal Building.

 The Assistant District Attorney assigned to the Minoa Justice Court is Peter R. Hakes , who attends our court sessions once a month.